kavindasr/oosd/README.md

 ------------------------------------------------------------------------------------------------
 Can use these end points to interact with gin_billed
-    1.>>>POST - add a new garbage type   - localhost:8000/api/ginbill
+    1.>>>POST - add a garbage in entry   - localhost:8000/api/ginbill
         body -  [
                     {
                         "inday" : "'2020-12-12'",